The minimally extended Varying Speed of Light (meVSL): Special Relativity

 where Eq.~\eqref{ELEqofEM} are inhomogeneous Maxwell's equations (Gauss's law and Amp\`{e}re's law) and Eq.~\eqref{ELEqofEM2} are Bianchi identity (Gauss's law for magnetism and Maxwell-Faraday equation).
-One can refer the appendix~\ref{subsec:ElectromagnetismApp} for the detail derivation.
+One can refer to the appendix~\ref{subsec:ElectromagnetismApp} for the detailed derivation.
 We adopt $E_{i} = - \tc F_{0i}$ and $B_i = 1/2 \epsilon_{ijk} F^{jk}$ to obtain

 where we use $\tc^2 = 1/(\tmu \tepsilon)$, $\tmu$, and $\tepsilon$ are functions of the cosmic time only.
 In the last equality we use $\tc = \tc_0 a^{b/4}$ and $\tepsilon = \tepsilon_0 a^{-b/4}$ and $\tmu = \tmu_0 a^{-b/4}$.